ChesterCheung/ChesterCheung.github.io/README.md

 **[中文版 Chinese README 请点击这里 🇨🇳](https://github.com/Gaohaoyang/gaohaoyang.github.io/blob/master/README-zh-cn.md)**

-**My Blog Url: [https://chestercheung.github.io/](https://chestercheung.github.io/)**.
+**My Blog Url: [https://zhychestercheung.github.io/](https://chestercheung.github.io/)**.
 If you like this theme, you can give me a star to encourage me.
-Welcome everyone to use it.
+Welcome everyone to usez it.

 ## Content